 - Provide opportunities for parents to learn about the curriculum and the learning expectations for their child;

-- Provide parents and guardians with frequent reports on their child’s progress;
+- Provide parents with frequent reports on their child’s progress;

 - Provide opportunities to connect with and access school staff to ensure the best partnership that supports student success;

 - Provide parents with opportunities to volunteer and participate in their child’s class and to observe classroom activities; and

 - Provide parents and students the opportunity to advocate for the best learning supports and environment for the student.